Victor-Grinan-Dev/node/4-express_server/note.md

+# Notes

-This command is to show all the listening port:
+## This command is to show all the listening port:

 windows
 ```shell